betaflight/betaflight/docs/Development.md

 2. Strike a balance between simplicity and not-repeating code.
 3. Methods that return a boolean should be named as a question, and should not change state.  e.g. 'isOkToArm()'
 4. Methods that start with the word 'find' can return a null, methods that start with 'get' should not.
 5. Methods should have verb or verb-phrase names, like `deletePage` or `save`.
+Variables should not, they generally should be nouns.
+Tell the system to 'do' something 'with' something.  e.g. deleteAllPages(pageList).
 6. Keep methods short - it makes it easier to test.
 7. Don't be afraid of moving code to a new file - it helps to reduce test dependencies.
 8. Avoid noise-words in variable names, like 'data' or 'info'.
 Think about what you're naming and name it well.
 Don't be afraid to rename anything.